jokirosdahl/ramses2_joki_fork/README.md

 $ git clone https://bitbucket.org/ableuler/mini-ramses.git
 ```

-If you want to contribute to mini-ramses, you can either ask me (ableuler@physik.uzh.ch) for your personal new branch in this repository which I will give you write access to, or you can fork this repository.
+If you want to contribute to mini-ramses, you can either ask me (ableuler@physik.uzh.ch) or Romain (romain.teyssier@gmail.com) for your personal new branch in this repository which I will give you write access to, or you can fork this repository.
 To bring changes back into the `develop` branch of mini-ramses, simply issue a pull request.